Alexander (Sasha) Frid

 • Represented LA-based developer Jamison Services in a number of real estate matters.
 In one case, Sasha filed and obtained a temporary restraining order on behalf of Jamison—within 72 hours of taking on the case—against a supermarket chain tenant who refused to vacate and attempted to misappropriate certain fixtures.
 In another, Sasha sought a preliminary injunction in an easement dispute that promptly ended the case in his client’s favor.

 • Represented AMIRI, a leading designer of high-end clothing and merchandise, since the company’s inception.
-Advised company and its ownership on multiple fashion industry-related issues and successfully represented it in several trademark, copyright, and breach of contract lawsuits—including matters to protect the company’s innovative designs.
+Advised the company and its ownership on multiple fashion industry-related issues and successfully represented it in several trademark, copyright, and breach of contract lawsuits, including matters to protect the company’s innovative designs.

-• Represented the band Five Finger Death Punch in a contract dispute with label, Prospect Park, and its owner Jeff Kwatinetz, over the release of an album.
-Sasha was able to successfully resolve the case, enabling the band to tour and record music.
+• Represented the band Five Finger Death Punch in a contract dispute with the label, Prospect Park, and its owner, Jeff Kwatinetz, over the release of an album.
+Sasha successfully resolved the case, enabling the band to tour and record music.

 • Represented Neal Schon and Jonathan Cain, the remaining founding members of the iconic rock band Journey, over the rights to the band’s name and breaches of fiduciary duties by other band members.
 The case was resolved with Schon and Cain obtaining the rights to the valuable Journey name.

-• Represented legendary artist Nile Rodgers in a lawsuit against a former manager for breaches of fiduciary duty and other claims related to the manager’s professional duties.
+• Represented legendary artist Nile Rodgers in a lawsuit against a former manager for breaches of fiduciary duty and other claims related to the manager’s professional responsibilities.

-• Represented DJ Calvin Harris in connection with trademark and rights of publicity claims.
+• Represented the Backstreet Boys in connection with breach of contract claims brought against the band by a concert promoter.
 The matter was favorably resolved without litigation.

-• Represented rapper and songwriter Logic in an insurance bad-faith dispute with his carrier over the improper denial of coverage for an incident at a concert.
+• Represented rapper and songwriter Logic in an insurance bad-faith dispute with his carrier over the improper denial of coverage for an incident at a concert, as well as copyright infringement claims in connection with a sample in one of Logic’s tracks.

 • Represented a real estate developer and hotel owner in a breach of fiduciary duty dispute over a failed joint venture.
 The case settled on the “courthouse steps” with Sasha’s client recovering every penny he was seeking in a confidential high-seven-figure settlement.